Implementation of Trained Factorization Machine Recommendation System on Quantum Annealer: Acknowledgments

 \section{Acknowledgments}

 Hsin-Yu Wang, Pei-Yen Liao and Ching-Jui Lai acknowledge the funding support from the Ministry of Education in Taiwan for developing an innovative training scheme to bring intelligent students to frontier research.
 We thank Ming-Da Liu and Chiao-Ching Huang from the Data Management department of Cathay Life Insurance in Taiwan for bringing up this question, and Simon Lin for valuable discussions.
-Finally, we thank the Center for Quantum Frontiers of Research and Technology, National Cheng Kung University, Taiwan, for supporting our access to D-Wave's QPU through Amazon Braket.
+Finally, we thank the Quantum Technology Cloud Computing Center, National Cheng Kung University, Taiwan, for supporting our access to D-Wave's QPU through Amazon Braket.